Mindfulness for Stress: Complete Guide to Finding Peace in Daily Life

 This is probably the most known exercise, wherein you simply have to sit with your back straight on a seat or on any platform, you can use a pillow to support your back.
 Now keep your feet flat on the ground and hands on your lap.
 Take a deep breath through your nose, and exhale through your mouth.
 Focus on the movement of breath as it passes through your esophagus and touches down in your lungs, expanding it.

-Mindfulness in Relationships and Work
+Mindfulness In Relationships And Work

 Incorporating mindfulness into your daily schedule does wonders not only in mental and physical aspects but also works great in personal and professional relationships.